kubernetes/website/docs/tasks/configure-pod-container/pull-image-private-registry.md

 **Note:** If you use a Docker credentials store, you won't see that `auth` entry but a `credsStore` entry with the name of the store as value.
 {: .note}

-## Create a Secret that holds your authorization token
+## Create a Secret in the cluster that holds your authorization token

+In a Kubernetes cluster, it authenticates with a registry in order to pull a private image using the Secret of `docker-registry` type.

-Create a Secret named `regsecret`:
+Create this Secret, naming it `regsecret`:

     kubectl create secret docker-registry regsecret --docker-server=<your-registry-server> --docker-username=<your-name> --docker-password=<your-pword> --docker-email=<your-email>